nfdi4plants/nfdi4plants.knowledgebase/src/docs/fundamentals/ElectronicLabNotebooks.md

 ## ELN - Digitalized Protocols

-**electronic** lab notebooks help overcome the limitations of classical pen-and-paper lab note book

-1. the fact that the digitalized form of what used to be on **one** paper can now be replicated with ease facilitates quicker collaboration, sharing, and reuse of those central entities at least within the closed lab context
+the fact that the digitalized form of what used to be on **one** paper can now be replicated with ease facilitates quicker collaboration, sharing, and reuse of those central entities at least within

+**electronic** lab notebooks (ELN) help overcome the limitations of classical pen-and-paper lab notebooks.

+Designed to facilitate the editing and sharing of protocols in a closed environment.

+Tools to edit and share protocols

+With the purpose of protocol editors

+1. the closed lab context
 2. the exchange on laboratory protocols
 3. ELNs d

 Electronic Lab Notebooks (ELNs) are a heap in digitalization of laboratory processes.

-Protocols and methods that frequently used to be hard to access in classical pen-and-paper notebooks can now be shared with peers

 - good tool to digitalize your protocols
 - good protocol editor